 The sun was shining and the sky was a hearty blur, but everything at the ground level was either damp or wet – and the cold was unyielding.

 Bhojbasa to Gomuk trek is no definite trail, which leaves you to find your way through the glacial moraines and rocky boulders all by yourself.

 The Gomukh glacier is the source of Bhagirathi (Ganges).
 Due to its religious significance some people, who have balls of steel, even find the courage to take a dip in the bone-chilling water.

 I was definitely not one of those.
 But somehow I managed to pull myself together and sprinkled Ganges water all over myself.
 I am sure I heard somewhere that it gets counted as taking a dip in the water – and I believed that – with all the absolute faith in me.

 It was comparatively easy to walk back towards Gangotri because we majorly had to go downhill.
 But I still felt all weary and tired.
 I don’t remember exactly how many times we stopped on our way to catch our breath, maybe because my feet were sucking all the Glucose in my body in assisting my slowness and thus my brain went on some temporary hibernation mode.
-But in about 4 to 5 hours the entire group made it to Gangotri.
+But in about 4 to 5 hours the entire group made it from Bhojbasa to Gangotri.

 Stay tuned for more awesome journeys!